Stormborn

 "Stormborn" is the second episode of the seventh season of HBO's medieval fantasy television series Game of Thrones, and the 62nd overall.
 The episode was written by Bryan Cogman and directed by Mark Mylod.
 It first aired on HBO on July 23, 2017.

 The episode's main plot focuses on Daenerys planning her conquest of Westeros; at the behest of Melisandre, she orders Tyrion to summon Jon Snow, who agrees to meet with her despite the objections of Sansa and several other supporters.
 In King's Landing, Cersei Lannister warns her bannermen about Daenerys's impending invasion.
 Meanwhile, in the Narrow Sea, the Greyjoys and Sand Snakes are attacked by Euron Greyjoy's Iron Fleet, with Yara Greyjoy and Ellaria Sand being taken as hostages.
 The title of the episode refers to both Daenerys Targaryen, who was born during a terrible storm, and Euron Greyjoy, who declares himself to be "the storm".
 The episode received praise from critics, who considered Euron Greyjoy's raid on Yara's Iron Fleet, the assembly of Daenerys' allies at Dragonstone, and Arya's reunion with her direwolf Nymeria as highlights of the episode.
 In the United States, it achieved a viewership of 9.27 million in its initial broadcast.

 This episode marks the final appearance of Keisha Castle-Hughes (Obara Sand) and Jessica Henwick (Nymeria Sand).

 Plot

-On Dragonstone
+At Dragonstone

 Daenerys confronts Varys over his previously shifting allegiances.
-Varys declares he is loyal to the people, and Daenerys secures his oath to tell her directly if she fails the people, threatening to execute him if he betrays her.
+Varys declares he is loyal to the people of the realm, and Daenerys makes him swear to be always honest with her, threatening to burn him alive if he ever betrays her.

 Daenerys grants an audience to Melisandre, who urges her to meet Jon Snow.
 Tyrion vouches for Jon and recommends the Starks as allies.
 Daenerys instructs Tyrion to summon Jon to bend the knee.

-Yara Greyjoy and Ellaria Sand support an overwhelming offensive on King's Landing.
-Unwilling to destroy the territory she plans on ruling, Daenerys instead adopts Tyrion's plan to have her Westerosi allies besiege King's Landing, while the Unsullied will take Casterly Rock.
+During a war council, Yara Greyjoy and Ellaria Sand support an overwhelming offensive on King's Landing.
+Unwilling to win the war at the cost of innocent lives, Daenerys instead adopts Tyrion's plan to have her Westerosi allies besiege King's Landing, while the Unsullied will take Casterly Rock.
+Olenna Tyrell advises Daenerys to trust more in her own instinct than counsel of her advisors.

 Before departing to lead his army, Grey Worm reveals to Missandei he never feared before loving her.
 Missandei is moved by his words and they make love.